-2.1 honours degree or non-UK equivalent (e.g. 3.0 GPA) in archaeology, criminology, art history, museum studies, sociology, anthropology, law, politics or fine art, however we accept applications from students from all disciplines.
-If you are unsure about your background, you can email the programme convener to discuss.
-Since courses are delivered online, you should have appropriate computer facilities, as well as a reliable internet connection.
+A 2:1 honours degree or non-UK equivalent in archaeology, criminology, art history, museum studies, sociology, anthropology, law, politics or fine art; however, we accept applications from students from all disciplines.

 Months of entry

-This programme delves into the seedy grey market for looted and stolen cultural objects.
-By combining cutting edge research from the fields of criminology, archaeology, art history, heritage studies, and law, via discussion of compelling case studies, this programme will allow you to explore the criminal networks that function in the area of art crime and what can be done to protect our past and our culture for the future.
+Delve into the shady market for looted and stolen cultural objects.
+By combining cutting-edge research from the fields of criminology, archaeology, art history, heritage studies, and law, via discussion of compelling case studies, you can explore the criminal networks that operate in the area of art crime.

-- This is the only online art crime and illicit antiquities research programme currently available and is the first university-accredited postgraduate degree offered on this topic.
+Not only is this the only online art crime and illicit antiquities research programme currently available, its also the first university-accredited postgraduate degree offered on this topic.

-- You will be taught by leading academics in this field, who are members of the Trafficking Culture Project, the only academic research group devoted to the study of the illicit trafficking of cultural objects.
+Learn from leading academics in this field, who are members of the Trafficking Culture Project.
+This is the only academic research group devoted to the study of the illicit trafficking of cultural objects.

-- This programme is taught entirely online through pre-recorded lectures and optional real-time seminars.
-This allows distance learners maximum flexibility while maintaining the high level of instructure and peer interaction needed to explore such challenging topics.
+Our programme is taught entirely online through pre-recorded lectures and optional real-time seminars, so you can enjoy maximum flexibility while having the infrastructure and peer interaction required to explore such challenging topics.